IN THE NEWS

 “He’s excellent with all ages and his magic is awesome,” Wilborn said.
 “I’m always very impressed by him.”

-Light weaves humor and motivation into his shows in the hopes of sharing what he has learned from his accident.
+Jim weaves humor and motivation into his shows in the hopes of sharing what he has learned from his accident.

 He lives his life by the poem “The Winner,” author unknown, which he first read as a child and has the poem hanging in his house to this day.
+“Life's battles don't always go to the stronger or faster person,” the poem reads.
+“But sooner or later the woman or man who wins is the one who thinks he can.”

-While most would think of a motorcycle accident and an amputation not as a good thing, Light said it gave him the courage to pursue his passion and the opportunity to test his resilience.
+While most would think of a motorcycle accident and an amputation not as a good thing, Jim said it gave him the courage to pursue his passion and the opportunity to test his resilience.

-Light said, “The accident unlocked a hidden door in my mind, and I realized I couldn’t give up,” he said.
+Jim said, “The accident unlocked a hidden door in my mind, and I realized I couldn’t give up,” he said.
 “I envisioned using my experiences to help others navigate through troubled waters.
 I think I was meant to do this.”

 “All those who have seen him perform clamor to get him for their next event.
 For those who don’t know about him, they’re missing out,” said Debbie Shively Wilborn of Summerfield.